madhur/madhur.github.com/_posts/2016-05-14-things-learn-modern-web-development.markdown

 - Web
 ---

-Almost 4 years ago, I wrote a blog post called [Future of Web and Mobile: HTML5, CSS3 and Javascript]([Some Link]({% post_url 2012-02-15-futurewebmobile %})), wherein I mentioned emergence of Javascript and explosion of Javascript frameworks such as [Jquery](http://jquery.com/), [Knockout](http://knockoutjs.com/) etc...
+Almost 4 years ago, I wrote a blog post called [Future of Web and Mobile: HTML5, CSS3 and Javascript]({% post_url 2012-02-15-futurewebmobile %}), wherein I mentioned emergence of Javascript and explosion of Javascript frameworks such as [Jquery](http://jquery.com/), [Knockout](http://knockoutjs.com/) etc...

 Fast forward to now, I see modern web development again going through a overwhelming change.
 There is tons of information out there which can be very confusing especially for beginners.
 The prime reason is there are new frameworks coming up such as [Angular 2](https://angular.io/) and [ReactJs](https://facebook.github.io/react/) which make use of [EcmaScript 6](https://github.com/lukehoban/es6features) features which is yet not fully finalized.
 And then there are more tools to convert your [ES6](https://github.com/lukehoban/es6features) code to plain old javascript a.k.a [ES5](https://en.wikipedia.org/wiki/ECMAScript)